Chenille Plant, Chenille Firetail, etc.

 Now, all I had to do was figure out the species of Acalypha this plant is.
 I typed in ‘Chenille Firetail’ since that is what the label said.
 First on the list was a link to Proven Winners which described the Firetail Chenille Plant and said it was an Acalypha pendula but they say it grows to only 3-5”.
 Dave’s Garden says it is Acalypha reptans and that Acalypha pendula is a synonym of that species.
 They also say A. chamaedrifolia is a synonym.
 Other websites say it is an Acalypha hispida.
 Dave’s Garden does have a guide for the Dwarf Chenille Plant and it states it is Acalypha pendula.
 GEEZ!

-The small leaves kind of reminded me of strawberries (the leaves).
+The small leaves kind of reminded me of strawberry leaves.
 The Latin meaning for Acalypha is from a Greek word meaning nettle.

 Well, folks, originally I had been using The Plant List, which is now unmaintained.
 The 2013 version said that Acalypha reptans is a synonym of Acalypha chamaedrifolia, which is the opposite of what Dave’s Garden said.
 I decided to see what the NEW Plants of the World Online had to say… According to that site, A. pendula is an accepted scientific name as is Acalypha chamaedrifolia.
 However, they DID NOT list A. hispida OR A. reptans at all.
 Now that is just whacky because A. hispida is definitely an accepted name!
 Then I noticed another list on their site on the Acalypha page that does have A. hispida included… OK, I will give them a break since they are still uploading data.